zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_kubeconfig_admin.md

       --cert-dir string                      The path where certificates are stored (default "/etc/kubernetes/pki") --config string                        Path to kubeadm config file.
 WARNING: Usage of a configuration file is experimental
   -h, --help                                 help for admin
-      --kubeconfig-dir string                The port where to save the kubeconfig file (default "/etc/kubernetes")
+      --kubeconfig-dir string                The path where to save the kubeconfig file (default "/etc/kubernetes")
 ```